Sidsuperkn/Hospital_Management_System/README.md

 This project is perfect for:

-VTU Students: Ideal for DBMS mini-projects as part of the curriculum.
+ITER Students: Ideal for DBMS mini-projects as part of the curriculum.
 Developers: Learn how to build and deploy full-stack applications with Java and MySQL.
 Academic Use: A reference for academic projects focusing on database integration.

 ## 📌 Topics

-- **vtu-dbms-mini-project**
+- **ITER-dbms-mini-project**
 - **java-project**
 - **hospital-management-system**
 - **mysql-database**